Back to Workflow

 And the loop starts with taste.

 The principle: name the one thing each site does best.
 Borrow that.
-Don't copy the whole aesthetic.
-Taste is transferable; aesthetics aren't.

-2. How I prompt — and why critique drives design
+3. How I prompt — and why critique drives design

 Three prompts did most of the heavy lifting.